- Ajay Devgn Wants Saif Ali Khan To Star In Tanaaji: The Unsung Hero?

 The rest of the film revolves around how this 'life-changing' trip brings him closer to his son and helps him rediscover his knack for cooking.

 Raja Krishna Menon almost ends up whipping a delicious dish.
 His slice-of-life film touches upon many subplots with food as a backdrop.
 It talks about mid-life crisis, a failed marriage, a fractured father-son relationship and single parenting.

 This Saif Ali Khan offering is a Hindi adaptation of 2014 Jon Favreau starrer Chef.
-While we don't get see many food films in Bollywood, Chef makes up for an interesting watch solely for the concept and some good performances.
+While we don't get to see many food films in Bollywood, Chef makes up for an interesting watch for the concept and some good performances.
 What works for the film is that Menon has set his drama in his native land which makes it all the more believable.

 On the flip side, there are a few loose strings at a couple of places in the writing.
 Saif's decision to be a culinary sell-out by starting a food truck is a bit swift.
 The backstory about why he got divorced is also hurriedly explained with just a song.
 Not to forget, the dramatic, undercooked climax that just refuses to fit into this lip-smacking dish.

 Saif Ali Khan is quite effortless before the camera.
 It's refreshing to watch him play a divorced, middle-aged man as he delivers one of his most matured performances in recent times.